How can I switch back to the cloud after using local?

 /vol .
 You can configure external MySQL and Object Storage by getting a license.
 Email [email protected] for more details.

-Experiments that are in progress will enter a backoff retry loop and continue attempting to connect for 24 hours.
+What happens if my server goes down?
+Experiments that are in progress will enter a backoff retry loop and continue attempting to connect to your local instance for 24 hours to sync the data.

 If you're unable to connect to your instance you can put it in restore mode by setting the LOCAL_RESTORE environment variable when you start local.
 If you're starting wandb local using our cli you can do so with